-As a bonus, the implants helped essociates understand that they were receiving clean hits of the same neurotransmitter that notbots were scrambling to trigger with drugs, gambling, food, sex, safety, power, acceptance, approval, attention, religion, degrees, jobs, positions, status symbols, and money.
+As a bonus, the implants helped essociates understand they were receiving clean hits of the same neurotransmitter notbots were scrambling to trigger with drugs, gambling, food, sex, safety, power, acceptance, approval, attention, religion, degrees, jobs, positions, status symbols, and money.
 Better still, the directly sourced neurotransmitter didn’t come with withdrawal pains, hangovers, lung or liver problems, obesity, STDs, monthly payments, groveling, embarrassment, disappointment, jail sentences, or any other unhealthy, unpleasant, and unnecessary complications.

 Preparing for All Contingencies

-When questioned about his hypocritical voting record, Justice Scalia quipped, “It’s absurd to suggest that the essociates constitutional rights are being violated.
+When questioned about his hypocritical voting record, Justice Scalia quipped, “It’s absurd to suggest the essociates constitutional rights are being violated.
 DopCo’s employees are free to leave whenever they want.”

 The Beginning of the End

-It took a while, but working-class notbots eventually figured out that the dopbots they mocked were better off than they were.
+It took a while, but working-class notbots eventually figured out the dopbots they mocked were better off than they were.
 As potential demand for consumer devices grew, entrepreneurs competed to circumvent DopCo’s patents.

-The first illegal devices, smuggled from China, were so crude that careless notbots literally “knocked themselves out” with excessive dopamine.
+The first illegal devices, smuggled from China, were so crude careless notbots literally “knocked themselves out” with excessive dopamine.
 DopCo jumped at every chance to scare the public with reports of botched implants, permanent brain damage, and painful deaths.
 Despite DopCo’s efforts, the demand for knockoffs swelled, along with the array of smaller, more reliable, and less expensive models.

-Knockoffs started showing up that replaced the need for surgery with electronic wigs, scarves, and baseball caps that were controlled from smart phones.
+Knockoffs started showing up that replaced the need for surgery with electronic wigs, scarves, and baseball caps controlled from smart phones.
 The final blow to DopCo’s fortunes was a unit the size of an earbud that responded to users’ smiles.

 DopCo International Enterprises closed subsidiaries and competitors declared bankruptcy.
 Within a year, the GNP slipped by half and companies that didn’t fail slashed payrolls.
 Faced with the prospect of lifetime unemployment, hordes of notbots begged, borrowed, stole, and sold everything they had to purchase devices.